Nick Alder, PhD (she/her/hers)

 Missi Alston (she/her/hers)

-Missi is the Office Manager for IntraSpectrum and keeps IntraSpectrum running smoothly.
-Bringing over 10 years of administrative experience in Office and Program Management, Human Resources and Operations, she assists in the on-boarding process of new hires, maintains the conservation of both office sites, as well as manage and create content for our social media and marketing.
+Missi is the Director of Operations for IntraSpectrum and keeps IntraSpectrum running smoothly.
+Bringing over 10 years of administrative experience in Office and Program Management, Human Resources and Operations, she assists in the on-boarding process of new hires, maintains the conservation of our 3 locations, as well as manage and create content for our social media and marketing.

-Missi is a Chicago native and professionally trained ballet dancer, and Level I certified Reiki practitioner.
-She is a mom to 3 great fur babies, and is in pursuit of her Bachelors of Science in Integrated Health Sciences.
+Missi is a Chicago native professionally trained ballet dancer, a wellness life coach, and a certified Reiki practitioner – levels I & II.
+She is a mom to 4 great fur babies, and is in pursuit of her Bachelors of Science in Integrated Health Sciences.

 Mario Alvarez Serrano, JD, LCPC (he/him/his)